Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/deleting.rst

    | Hotkey:   :kbd:`X` or :kbd:`Delete`, :menuselection:`Edge Loop`

 *Edge Loop* allows you to delete a selected edge loop if it is between two other edge loops.
-This will create one face-loop where two previously existed.
+This will create one face loop where two previously existed.

 .. note::